fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 most of them contain pointers to other structures.
 This is not going to happen.

 Also, Zephyr may have trouble with running on different hardware configurations.
-Some important HW-related configuration is baked into Zephyr during build:
+Some important HW-related configuration is baked into Zephyr during build

 - LAPIC base is selected by `CONFIG_LOAPIC_BASE_ADDRESS`, if target platform has LAPIC remapped using `IA32_APIC_BASE` Zephyr will break.